 There has been too much optimism invested in what is widely touted in Nigeria as the ‘dividends of democracy’ i.e. the benign and enabling outcomes of democracy.
-After 18 years of a return to democracy in Nigeria, the dividends of democracy on offer has only meant the military are no longer in government.
+After 18 years of a return to democracy in Nigeria, the dividends of democracy on offer has only meant the military is no longer in government.
 The dividends have neither been delivered in the form of better leadership nor better governance.
 Unsurprisingly, the crisis of leadership in Nigeria cannot be solved by democracy as a system all by itself.
-In fact, democracy can fail societies terribly.
+Democracy can fail societies terribly.

 Then we have moral universalism which assumes that everyone under the law must conform to the normative and positive expectations of the established moral codes, rules and laws of society with a large dose individual freedom to be enjoyed, be it by leaders or followers.
 Morality is about choices between right and wrong and the more the right choices citizens make the better the societal outcomes will be.
 Again, deviations to universal morality occur as exceptions, violations and errors.
 Societies that practice both democratic and moral universalism with high fidelity are the ones that routinely enjoy the proud dividends of democracy.
 How well does Nigeria practice such universalisms?

-In my conclusion, without the duad of democratic universalism and moral universalism robustly, constantly and consistently practiced in Nigerian society, democracy will neither deliver good leadership nor good governance in any significant form.
-In fact, the crisis of leadership will remain and even worsen.
+In my conclusion, without the duad of democratic universalism and moral universalism robustly, constantly and consistently practised in Nigerian society, democracy will neither deliver good leadership nor good governance in any significant form.
+The crisis of leadership will remain and even worsen.